 A novel marketing ploy for the new baths was the commissioning of Thomas Deacon to write a book 'A History of Willoughby' (1828).
-He also got the Royal Institution to analyse the water receiving a letter from Michael Faraday reporting that the water was almost identical to that at Harrogate.
+He also got the Royal Institution to analyse the water and received a letter from Michael Faraday reporting that the water was almost identical to that at Harrogate.
 Sadly, his efforts and many advertisements in newspapers ended in bankruptcy.

-transport accommodation, together with two self-contained flats.
-The building was extended and converted into apartments in the 2000s.
+transport accommodation, together with two The date of Swif self-contained flats.
+The building was extended publications (e.g. and converted into apartments in the 2000s.
+Road, 1902) sugge authority as well a

-The date of Swift's visit is uncertain with some publications (e.g. Charles Harper, The Holyhead Road, 1902) suggesting 1730 with great authority as well as noting that scholars suggest his last visit to England was in 1727.
+\ The date of Swift's visit is uncertain with some publications (e.g. Charles Harper, The Holyhead Road, 1902) suggesting 1730 with great authority as well as noting that scholars suggest his last visit to England was in 1727.